Common myths in tutoring / hiring tutors

 Myth #1: Tutors need to be certified teachers.

-In the study done by Hay McBer Research into Teacher Effectiveness: A Model of Teacher Effectiveness (Norwich:HM Stationery Office), it was found that “pupil progress outcomes are affected more by a teacher’s skills and professional characteristics than by factors such as their sex, qualifications, or experience.”
+In a study done by Hay McBer Research into Teacher Effectiveness: A Model of Teacher Effectiveness (Norwich:HM Stationery Office), it was found that “pupil progress outcomes are affected more by a teacher’s skills and professional characteristics than by factors such as their sex, qualifications, or experience.”

 Myth #2: To save money look for the cheapest hourly rate possible.